jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 sign that security teams are finally catching up with threat actors in their ongoing arms race.

-## Section 1: Current Security Posture

-### Assessing IT Security Functions
+## Assessing IT Security Functions

-*On a scale of 1 to 5, with 5 being highest, rate the adequacy of your organization’s capabilities (people and processes) in each of the following functional areas of IT security:*
+On a scale of 1 to 5, with 5 being highest, rate the adequacy of your organization’s capabilities (people and processes) in each of the following functional areas of IT security:

 This question asks respondents to rate the adequacy of their organization’s capabilities in different functional areas of